I know how it feels to be neglected.

 The kind of life that the fruit of sweat was enjoyed by a superior authority; sacrifice must be the lesson in this scenario.

-Each passing day, I couldn’t help but notice the shoes on their feet and watches on their wrists, their large buildings made of concrete walls, the feeling of completion that family gave them and above all, the breath-taking joy of freedom they enjoyed.
+Each passing day, I couldn’t help but notice the shoes on their feet and watches on their wrists, their large buildings made of concrete walls, the feeling of completion that family gave them and above all, the breath-taking joy of the freedom they enjoyed.

 Why couldn’t I have the same things?
 But that seemed like an eternal question and all my optimistic efforts couldn’t answer that correctly.